 - Have at least a 2.25 cumulative quality point average; and

-- Have successfully completed at least six semester credit hours of introductory courses in religious studies or a related field of study, with approval of the committee.
+- Have completed at least six semester credit hours of introductory courses in religious studies or a related field of study, with approval of the committee.

 Persons desiring to serve in churches or other agencies should seek to qualify and to apply for appointment as “Apprentices-in-Ministry.”